Multilingual Agriculture Advisory System

 The SAAOs work as field agents in collaboration with the DAE, to educate the farmers on a daily basis based on the weather and crop information pertinent to their region or upazila.

 Our client was using an existing agriculture advisor application, which was slow, inaccurate, and heavyweight.
 The client wanted to rebuild the entire application and accommodate more accurate weather and crop advisory, language localization, and easy-to-use interface.
+Thus, an integrated agriculture advisory system.

 The application required the SAAOs to login to use it.
 The onboarding of 14,000 SAAOs into the application posed a major challenge.
 In addition, establishing a communication channel to engage with the SAAOs and intimate them about the launch of the application posed another challenge.